zanasaed/NearSocialNetwork/README.md

 * If you want to see the final result, use the ge.gephi file.
-* Use the rootnear.ge file to view the network graph around the rootnearge.gephi.
+* Use the rootnearge.gephi file to view the network graph around the root.near